Correction - Health in Transportation Releases New Smartphone Face-Scanning Application Aimed at Uncovering Potentially Serious Health Concerns in Professional Drivers

 Please note the following corrected press release.
 A previous release sent on January 17 contained incorrect or outdated information.

 ST. GEORGE, Utah, Jan.
-25, 2023 /PRNewswire/ - Health in Transportation, a health and wellness solution provider for the transportation industry, released a revolutionary preventative health tool for drivers called CDL Health Scanner.
+25, 2023 /CNW/ - Health in Transportation, a health and wellness solution provider for the transportation industry, released a revolutionary preventative health tool for drivers called CDL Health Scanner.

 Accessed through a specific URL on a smartphone, CDL Health Scanner's proprietary technology uses a smartphone camera to scan an individual's face and analyze key vital signs.
 This unique, driver-centric system uses revolutionary technology from NuraLogix, called Transdermal Optical Imaging (TOI)™, in which a conventional video camera is used to extract blood flow information from the face.
 Risk factors for hypertension, type-2 diabetes and more are revealed to the individual user on an easy-to-interpret results page.